scalvaruso/textlinebreaker/README.md

 ## Usage

 This function takes a long string of text as input and breaks it into lines according to the specified maximum width.
-The default length is the width of the terminal
+The default length is the width of the terminal.

 ### Parameters

 The `split_line` function accepts the following parameters:

-- `line`: is the main argument, it's the text that needs to be broken down
+- `line`: is the main argument, it's the text that needs to be broken down.
 - `max_width`: Allows you to set the maximum length of text on a line.
 Default value is the terminal width.
 Allowed values are integers.
 - `alignment`: Allows you to change the alignment of the text inside the frame.
-Default value is "left."
-Allowed values are "left," "centre," "center," or "right."
+Default value is "left".
+Allowed values are "left", "centre" or "center", and "right".

 ### Examples